What is the PingOne for Customers Management API?

 The PingOne for Customers Management API provides the interface to configure and manage your PingOne organization.
 The Management API includes the following endpoints.

 PingOne uses an organization-based model to define tenant accounts and their related entities.
 The organization is the top-level identifier.
 It defines your entire enterprise within the PingOne for Customers platform.

 For more information, see Organizations.

 An organization contains one or more environments.
 Environments define separate working domains within an organization.
-Environments are used to model regions within a large global enterprise such as NA (North America) or EU (European Union).
+Environments are used to model regions within a large global enterprise such as NA (North America), EU (European Union), or AP (Asia-Pacific).
 They are also used as the defining entity to segregate enterprise operations by functionality, staging environments, or configurations.